steelants/Livewire-DataTable/README.md

 	</picture>
 </a>

-<h1>Build dynamic data tables with Laravel Livewire</h1>
+<h1>Livewire-DataTable</h1>

 <p>
-A powerful and customizable DataTable component for Laravel Livewire.
+A powerful DataTable component for Laravel Livewire with sorting, filtering, and custom rendering.
 </p>

 <p>